 The exchanges are long-established.
 For example, the German exchange with Bockenham is linked to its twinning with Thornbury, and has now run for over 30 consecutive years.

-Latin is currently available as an additional language in the extra-curricular offer.
-We also offer support for students with other first languages who wish to take qualifications in the language : in recent years these have included Mandarin, Greek, Portuguese, Russian, Arabic and Polish.
+We also offer support for students with other first languages who wish to take qualifications in the language: in recent years these have included Arabic, Chinese, Italian, Japanese, Russian and Spanish.

 For a small minority of students, we recognise that their literacy skills make detailed study of a foreign language more difficult, In Year 7-9, a small number of students are involved in our Nuture programme as an alternative to MFL, where they focus on developing their basic literacy skills but will also spend time widening their awareness of other countries.
 In Years 10-11, some students are invited onto an alternative personalised pathway instead of a foreign language GCSE, which could include an ASDAN COPE life skills qualification, or an 'Art Plus' course to develop creative skills, or smaller GCSE classes in History or Geography.